-Alongside this, we are excited to reveal a trio of EXCLUSIVE models in BR blue and large logo blue liveries - available only at Rails of Sheffield!
+With these arrivals, we are excited to reveal a pair of EXCLUSIVE models in BR blue and large logo blue liveries - available only at Rails of Sheffield!

 Taking on feedback from the first run, Cavalex have made a few small improvements to the Class 56 for the second production run, namely the bogie pivot centre which on the production models was circa 1mm to far back, and also pushing the factory to match the triple grey roof more closely to the paint samples supplied.
 The kinematic coupler has also been redesigned to improve operational performance.

-Alongside the newly announced batch 2 of the Cavalex Class 56 models we are delighted to announce 2 new Class 56s exclusive to Rails of Sheffield.
+Alongside the new batch of the Cavalex Class 56 models we are delighted to reveal 2 new Class 56s exclusive to Rails of Sheffield.
 Plus another new announcement as part of the Railway Icons range in conjunction with Locomotion Models.

-Class 56 133 'Crewe Locomotive Works' and BR Blue No.56036 (Large Logo) are to be released alongside the models listed below and require a £30.00 deposit when pre ordering.
+Class 56 133 'Crewe Locomotive Works' and BR Blue No.56036 (Large Logo) are released alongside the models listed below.

-Launched exclusively with Locomotion Models as part of our Railway Icons range is the Class 56 BR Blue 'Richard Trevithick' No.56037 to be released alongside the other models listed here and require a £30.00 deposit when pre ordering.
+Releases exclusively with Locomotion Models as part of our Railway Icons range is the Class 56 BR Blue 'Richard Trevithick' No.56037 and arrives alongside the other models listed.

 Product Features